Web Update Wizard - FAQ

 If you cannot obtain then from any other source, you should also be able to find them from http://www.dll-files.com/.
 (If all else fails, contact PowerProgrammer support and we will sort you out!)

-Once you have resourced the missing DLLs you should uninstall and reinstall the Web Update Wizard.
+Once you have resourced the missing DLLs you should uninstall and reinstall the Software Update Wizard.

 Top